TiCrispum/video-streaming-node/README.md

 Run in a container: `docker run -d -p $PORT:$PORT -e PORT video-streaming-node ` to pass the needed port to the container.

 [comment]: <> (The internal ports are not important,  the important one is the port in which to expose it)

+You can also connect to you repository using: `docker login registry-url --username your-username --password-stdin` It can be dockerhub, azure container registry, or anything really.
+`your password`

+And then tag `docker tag video-streaming-node ticrispum.azurecr.io/video-streaming-node:latest` (private) or `docker tag video-streaming-node khalilswdp/video-streaming-node:latest` (public) and push the locally built image to the registry:
+`docker push ticrispum.azurecr.io/video-streaming-node:latest ` or `docker push khalilswdp/video-streaming-node:latest `